Sayalikukkar/sayalikukkar/README.md

 ## About Me::alien:

-I have completed Bachelor of Engineering in Information Technology and I am passionate about blockchain.
+I have completed Bachelor of Engineering in Information Technology and passionate about blockchain.

 I love learning new technologies and interested in trying anything new.

 I am currently working on something cool.:wink:\
 Currently learning Hyperledger fabric🌱

+## How to reach me